jason-tung/sd_p01/README.md

 ```
 {
-"ipstack":"xxxxxxxxxxxxxxxxxx",
-"astrologyapi":{
-  "user":"xxxxxxxxxxxxxxxxxx",
-  "key":"xxxxxxxxxxxxxxxxxx"
-},

-"newsapi":"xxxxxxxxxxxxxxxxxx",
-"darksky":"xxxxxxxxxxxxxxxxxx",
-"calendarindex":"xxxxxxxxxxxxxxxxxx",
-"nasa":"xxxxxxxxxxxxxxxxxx",
-"ipapi":"xxxxxxxxxxxxxxxxxx"
+"newsapi":"xxxxxxxxx",
+"darksky":"xxxxxxxxx",
+"calendarindex":"xxxxxxxxx",
+"nasa":"xxxxxxxxx"
 }
 ```
 This will be elaborated upon in the instructions.
 Just fetch your API keys for now.

 All of the APIs we used are hyperlinked in the table below with a brief description.
 The hyperlinks should be sufficient to get the user started on procuring API keys.
+Please note that not all of the apis need keys.

 api | description
 --- | ---